-The desert climate of Arizona makes a perfect home for scorpions – so why are they so insistent on intruding on yours?
-It’s all too common to find a scorpion in your shoe, swimming pool, or yard.
+The desert climate of Arizona makes a perfect home for scorpions – so why are they so insistent on intruding yours?
 Protecting your family from a scorpion infestation is necessary, which means you’ll need to know how to keep scorpions away.

 In this blog, we’ll look at the following:

 - Are scorpions dangerous to humans?

 - What attracts scorpions in Arizona?

 - How to prevent scorpions from getting in the house

 There are many different types of scorpions that can be found in Arizona.
 The majority of scorpions are not highly threatening to humans outside of a painful bite – but some can be.

 Specifically, the Arizona Bark Scorpion is the most venomous in North America, and its bite can cause severe symptoms that last for days.
 However, most scorpions will simply be a nuisance more than they are a threat.
 Even so, it’s better to avoid a problem altogether, even if it’s a minor one.
 You never know how large an infestation can grow!

 Scorpions are not looking to actively engage with humans.
 They are typically looking out for their own interests, which is why they are attracted by things such as:

 - Moisture: Scorpions need water to survive, and the hot desert climate of Arizona often deprives them of it.
 This is why you’ll often find scorpions in your swimming pool, pipes, drains, or anywhere that might be cool and safe.
 This means you need to be especially careful around places that have been undisturbed and can provide both water and refuge – scorpions are likely to seek shelter there and frequently.